 Drug Desensitization: We will perform a drug desensitization if your evaluation suggests you are at significant risk for suffering an allergic reaction to the medication.
 Desensitization involves taking escalating doses of the medication at a very slow rate of progression until reaching the optimal dose.
 Safety is always our first priority.
 Because drug desensitization carries certain risks, we always complete the procedure in a Mass General inpatient unit.
 Our entire team's experience with drug desensitizations helps us to anticipate possible complications and address them quickly and successfully.

 Where appropriate, we work with other world-class specialists at Mass General (e.g. oncologists, infectious disease specialists, cardiologists) to develop your treatment plan.

 The Mass General Drug Allergy and Desensitization Program offers a full range of diagnostic and therapeutic services at our main campus in downtown Boston.
-Allergists at Mass General West in Waltham are available for initial consultations as well.
+Allergists at Mass General Waltham are available for initial consultations as well.

 We provide expert evaluation of many different classes of drugs.
 This is one of the only programs in the Northeast to test for allergies to drug types such as:

 Depending on the patient's clinical history and whether an acceptable alternative drug exists, we may follow up initial skin and/or blood testing (when appropriate) with a drug challenge or drug desensitization.